Nick-Tallguy/Nick-Tallguy.github.io/_posts/it/1900-12-21-start-josm_it.md

 Installa JOSM
 ------------

+>  You may have problems installing JOSM if Java is not already installed on your computer.
+If you have problems in this section, try downloading and installing Java.
+You can download it here: <http://www.java.com/en/download/>
 >
 >  Mac users may have old versions of Java.
 Please see <http://wiki.openstreetmap.org/wiki/JOSM/Mac#Installation> for options for OSX 10.6 and 10.7.3+